Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sSGirp3aoDk.md

 # [October 13th, 2020 Livestream](../2020-10-13.md)
 ## Q&A: Has there been any community interest in Building mirror or flip options?
 https://www.youtube.com/watch?v=sSGirp3aoDk
-This question was possibly duplicated with a more recent answer: December 6th, 2022 Livestream Q&A: Mirrored buildings? [https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=6961&end=6993](https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=6961&end=6993)
+This question was possibly duplicated with a more recent answer: [January 24th, 2023 Livestream Q&A: Will we be able to mirror Refineries?](./yt-WGJBDAO-6pk.md) [https://www.youtube.com/watch?v=WGJBDAO-6pk](https://www.youtube.com/watch?v=WGJBDAO-6pk)

 ### Topics